18F/handbook/docs/policies/travel-101.md

 ## <a name="mileage"></a>Mileage Reimbursement

-CivicActions will reimburse employees at the IRS “business standard mileage rate” for miles traveled by the employee in the employee's car while on CivicActions’ business.
+CivicActions will reimburse employees at the IRS “business standard mileage rate” for miles traveled by the employee in the employee’s car while on CivicActions’ business.

 ## <a name="private-automobile"></a>Use of Private Automobile